sysgears/apollo-universal-starter-kit/README.md

 ### Running in a simulator

 #### Android
 You can use [Genymotion].
+After downloading and installing you might need to install VirtualBox unless you already have it.
+Create a new emulator and start it.
+After starting the server Expo app should start on it's own.
+To bring up the developer menu press ⌘+M.

 #### iOS
 You need to install [xcode].
-After the installation if you run this starter kit, simulator should start on it's own.
+After the installation if you run the server, simulator should start on it's own and open the app in Expo.
+To bring up the developer menu press ⌘+D.

 ### Writing the code
 This starter kit is designed so you can use it for just web, mobile or projects using both together.